 Vaccine-preventable diseases still exist throughout the world, even in the U.S.While you might not see some of these diseases every day, they are still common in other countries and could easily be brought into the U.S.

 If we stopped vaccinating, the relatively small number of cases we have in the U.S. could very quickly become tens or hundreds of thousands of people infected with diseases.
 Even if your family does not travel internationally, you and your family could come into contact with travelers anywhere in your community.
 When people don’t receive all of the recommended vaccinations and are exposed to a disease, they can become seriously sick and spread it through their community.

 The only vaccine-preventable disease that is completely eradicated (gone) from the world is smallpox.
-Polio is close to being eliminated, but still exists in Africa.
-Therefore, we must all continue to be vaccinated so the disease doesn’t reemerge in the U.S.
+Polio is now the next closest to being eliminated around the world, but it still exists in some countries including Afghanistan and Pakistan.
+Since we know that diseases can spread from country to country through international travelers and trade, we must all continue to be vaccinated so the disease doesn’t come back in the U.S.

 How can I protect my family and my community from vaccine-preventable diseases?

 To best protect yourself and every member of your family from vaccine-preventable diseases, follow the CDC’s recommended immunization schedules.
 Vaccines are not just for protecting ourselves and our families.
 They also protect the people of all ages in our community who are unable to get certain vaccines; who are too young to get vaccinated against certain diseases; who might have failed to respond to a vaccine; or who might be particularly susceptible to serious diseases and their complications for other reasons like cancer or HIV.
 This concept is known as “community immunity” or “herd immunity”.